 If the employer offers an alternate work-week program (e.g. fewer days worked but more hours worked per day), the maximum allowed is a ten-hour shift.
 An employer must pay overtime for longer shifts.

-Certain employees are exempt from the overtime law, specifically executive, administrative, and professional employees earning at least twice the minimum wage.
+Certain employees are exempt from overtime law, specifically executive, administrative, and professional employees earning at least twice the minimum wage.

 Executive employees are those with management duties, and administrative employees manage policies or general business operations.
 Professional employees have specialized education.

 They either maintain a California license (e.g., lawyers, doctors, engineers) or work in a “learned or artistic” profession.